Dharma - Merit - Meditation - Nectar - Liberation - Emptiness - Process - Awakening

 Feelings like joy, gratefulness, love, compassion etc. are affects always satisfying needs both ways, through harmony, symmetry and reciprocity.
 They are non-afflictive.
 But in the long run, they too are prone to change and so fundamentally unsatisfactory.
 They do not provide lasting, irreversible peace, the end of craving & hatred, of grasping and rejecting.
 And this is what the Buddha found : lasting, true peace.

-Owing to this instability, this the coming to an end or ceasing of objects, sentient beings live woefully.
-Conversely, owing to the selfsame instability etc. Buddhas dwells at ease (cf. Samyutta-nikâya).
+Owing to this instability, this coming to an end or ceasing of objects, sentient beings live woefully.
+Conversely, owing to the selfsame instability etc. Buddhas dwell at ease (cf. Samyutta-nikâya).
 Liberation from suffering is dependent on the very nature of suffering itself.
 Indeed, all woe is interdependent and not self-powered.

 3. All Compounded, Compositional Phenomena are Empty

 The fundamental error of ignorance consists in reifying the data of the senses as well as the objects of the mind.
 When this happens, objects are established by way of their own character.
 Because something is functional, i.e. able to "work" or perform a certain task, the deluded mind thinks this functional objects must exist in a permanent, ultimate, substantial, independent and essentially own-powered way, as it were "cut off" from its environment and other objects.
-The conceptual mind designates (projects) ontological sufficiency on its objects, attributing to them the capacity to arise, abide & cease independent from anything else.
+The conceptual mind designates (projects) ontological auto-sufficiency on its objects, attributing to them the capacity to arise, abide & cease independent from anything else.
 To view this self-power or self-nature as the ultimate truth, leads to wrong actions, causing afflictive emotions, ending in endless forms of suffering & unsatisfactoriness.

 In truth, all phenomena are other-powered, i.e. under the influence of conditions & determinations (like causes) other than themselves.
 If they were own-powered, they would not be able to perform functions at all !

 Here, "unchanging" means permanent in all dimensions, without exception, even after thorough, so-called "ultimate" analysis.
 Ultimate truth sees all phenomena as devoid of substance, permanence and independence.
 Every sensate or mental object arises, abides and ceases according to causes and conditions and so every conventional reality is provisional, only "for now".
 Because we experience functioning things, this does not mean these experiences and their related objects exist in an "ultimate" way, namely as they appear.
 The ultimate reality of every phenomenon, its emptiness, is precisely the lack of inherent existence.
 In classical logic, this lack cannot affirm anything else except this absence of substantiality.
-Itself devoid of inherent existence, emptiness is not the "substance" of phenomena.
-Hence, emptiness is the ultimate characteristic of every phenomenon.
-"Samsâra" without reification is "nirvâna".
-Appearances are not binding, but one's substantializing attachment to them is.
+It implies a non-affirmative negation, leaving no choice.
+Itself devoid of inherent existence (the emptiness of emptiness), emptiness is not the "substance" of phenomena.
+Hence, emptiness is the ultimate characteristic of every single phenomenon.

 4. Nirvâna is Peace